iancballard/Hipp_Pattern_Separation_Code/README.md

 This repository contains analysis code for the following paper:

 Ian C. Ballard, Anthony D. Wager, Samuel M. McClure.
-Hippocampal Pattern Separation Supports Reinforcement Learning.
+Hippocampal Pattern Separation Supports Reinforcement Learning, 2019.
+Nature Communications.

 Raw behavioral and MRI data for this study can be accessed at: https://openneuro.org/datasets/ds001590